Representative Jennifer Konfrst

 Jennifer has lived in Iowa most of her life, and has always considered the Des Moines metro area her home.
 After living in northern Iowa, then out of state for a short time as a child, she returned to Iowa and went to school in Johnston, where she graduated in 1992.

-Jennifer is currently an Assistant Professor in Drake University’s School of Journalism and Mass Communication.
+Jennifer is currently an Associate Professor in Drake University’s School of Journalism and Mass Communication.

 Before teaching at Drake, Jennifer spent 12 years in communications leadership at Iowa Public Television (IPTV).
 While there, she was responsible for strategy and implementation of communications for the network.
 She also served as the spokesperson for IPTV, on-air host during fundraising drives, and worked on special programs during the Iowa State Fair.

 In 2018, Jennifer received the Madeline Levitt Mentor of the Year Award at Drake University.
 She has also been recognized as a finalist for the Girl Scouts of Greater Iowa’s Inspiring Women of Iowa Courage Award and as Outstanding New Member from the Public Relations Society of America (PRSA) Central Iowa Chapter in 2014, as a member of the Des Moines Business Record’s 40 Under 40 Class of 2010, and as national PBS Communicator of the Year in 2007.